 Winnie the Pooh may well be a children’s book.
-But it’s a book that’s filled with wise sayings and lessons.
+But it’s filled with wise sayings and lessons.
 You might find that a Winnie the Pooh funeral reading helps you to say goodbye to your loved one, whether they’re an adult or child.
-Below you can find a collection of thoughtful quotes from one of the most loved bears in literature.
+Below you can find a collection of thoughtful Winnie the Pooh goodbye quotes and sentimental Pooh bear sayings from one of the most loved bears in literature.

 Winnie the Pooh funeral quotes

-This simple sentence is one of the most popular Winnie the Pooh funeral quotes.
+This Winnie the Pooh quote is one of the best-known lines from the Winnie the Pooh books.
 Losing a loved one is one of the most difficult things you can go through.
-But the reason it’s hard is that we were lucky enough to have such a strong bond with the person in the first place.
+But this quote reminds you that saying goodbye is only so hard because you had such happy times and memories with them.

 This can be a difficult quote to read during a funeral.
 But it does show how people can love each other so much that they’d rather not be the person left behind.
 This was originally said between Winnie and his friend Piglet, but it can fit any relationship or bond.